antosubash/AbpModuleToMicroservice/README.md

 tye run
 ```

 This will run all the projects.
-Navigate to the `ProjectService` and do the swagger authorization to login and call the project api.
+Navigate to the `ProjectService` and do the swagger authorization to login and call the project api to create new project.

+To View the project visit the `MainApp.Web` project and click `Projects` menu to see the list of the project you just created.